dancek/zsh-codestats/README.md

 - `CODESTATS_API_KEY`: the API key used when submitting pulses.
 Required.
 - `CODESTATS_API_URL`: the base URL to the Code::Stats API.
 Only set this if you know what you're doing! :)
+- `CODESTATS_LOG_FILE`: a log file for debugging.
+Must exist and be writable.

 ## Other plugins